GrimLink/magento2-icon-packs/README.md

 _Example of M2-Luma-Material import_

 Also [see the wiki](https://github.com/GrimLink/magento2-icon-packs/wiki) for;
-- How to use the extra 3 icons (bag, sort up and sort down)
+- How to use the extra 4 icons (bag, phone, sort up and sort down)
 - How to replace it with your own icon pack.

 ## Icon packs